Thank you. We'll take a look, and if it's relevant we'll publish the story.

 How quickly is this occupation growing?

-'Sailors and Marine Oilers' is expected to be a fast growing occupation in comparison to other occupations.
+'Sailors and Marine Oilers' is expected to be a slow growing occupation in comparison to other occupations.

 What are the median wages for 'Sailors and Marine Oilers' in the United States?